Dipsingh/dipsingh.github.io/_posts/2023-06-03-Back-to-basics-communication.md

 ## Distortion

 Distortion means that signal changes its form or shape.
 Distortion can occure in a composite signal made of different frequencies.
-Each signal component has it's own propogation speed and therefore its own delay in arriving at the final destination.
+Each signal component has its own propagation speed and therefore its own delay in arriving at the final destination.
 Differences in delay may create a difference in phase, means signal components at the receiver have phases different from they had at the sender.